Weed Control in Forest Park, GA

 Here's what weed control looks like in practice when I'm treating lawns in Forest Park, GA.

-Pre-Emergent Weed Prevention
+Pre-Emergent Weed Barrier

 Post-Emergent Weed Treatment

-Sedge and Broadleaf Control
+Nutsedge and Sedge Control

 How I Handle Weed Control